vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 In the left column you see the weekly weekend chores and in the right column the periodic chores I want to do this weekend.

-If you have specific recurring chores separated per person, you can create for each person a separated column.
+If you have specific recurring chores separated per person, you can create for each person a separate column.

 <img src="images_chores/chores_final_result.png" alt="Chores final result" width="600px">